 Death Came Knocking

 I looked Death in the eye that night and even talked to him.
 I decided since Death would inevitably come knocking that I wanted him to understand the kind of person I was.
-Afterall, Death only knew death, that after part of life.
+After all, Death only knew death, that after-parting of life.